-- Determine the appropriate certification amount (see Section A.2.1) - Prepare a certification statement (see Section A.2.2) - Submit the required documentation (see Section A.2.3)
+- Determine the appropriate prescribed amount (see Section A.2.1) - Prepare a certification of financial assurance (see Section A.2.2) - Submit the required documentation (see Section A.2.3)

-Licensees using certifications eventually may have to adjust their financial assurance coverage levels (and update their financial instruments) for one of three reasons:
+Licensees using prescribed amounts eventually may have to adjust their financial assurance coverage levels (and update their financial instruments) for one of three reasons:

-- NRC may periodically adjust the certification amounts specified in the regulations. - The licensee may elect to replace the certification with a DFP. - The licensee may intend to initiate decommissioning and prepares a DP.
+- NRC adjusts the prescribed amount specified in the regulations. - The licensee submits a DFP containing a site-specific cost estimate instead of using a prescribed amount. - The licensee prepares a DP with a site-specific cost estimate.

-Also, regardless of a particular licensee's eligibility to use a certification amount, any licensee may elect instead to use a DFP based on a site-specific cost estimate to determine the required level of financial assurance coverage.
-Licensees may wish to use a DFP if, for example, they wish to obtain the optimal amount of financial assurance, or because use of certification amounts may overstate a facility's decommissioning costs (as could happen if a single facility holds multiple licenses, each of which triggers its own certification amount).
+Also, regardless of a particular licensee's eligibility to use a prescribed amount, any licensee may elect instead to use a DFP based on a site-specific cost estimate to determine the required level of financial assurance coverage.
+Licensees may wish to use a DFP if, for example, they wish to obtain the optimal amount of financial assurance, or because use of prescribed amounts may overstate a facility's decommissioning costs.
 Guidance on preparing DFPs is presented in Section A.3 of this appendix.